-The former Civic Station has been transformed into a vibrant public space.
+Newcastle's former Civic Railway Station has been transformed into a vibrant public space, as part of NSW Government's Revitalising Newcastle program.

 Renamed 'Museum Park', the Civic precinct upgrades include renovations to the existing station building, greater pedestrian access between the city and the waterfront, as well as the creation of paved and green spaces in the surrounding parks.
 It's the perfect spot to relax, connect, play and learn in the heart of the city.